abhijitnukalapati/TravelMate/README.md

 * Explore restaurants by food type, price range and rating.
 * Discover things to do in any destinaton.
 * Check weather forecast for particular day.

+##To run the app:
+Get API keys for Yelp and Openweathermap.
+Insert these keys in GeneralValues.java class which you can find in com.gill.travelmate.utils package.

+Replace these empty strings in the mentioned class with your keys:

+* public static String YELP_CUSTOMER_KEY="";
+* public static String YELP_CUSTOMER_SECRET="";
+* public static String YELP_TOKEN="";
+* public static String YELP_TOKEN_SECRET="";
+* public static String WEATHERMAP_KEY="";